queest347/AcePictureBot/index.md

 [For help read Frequently Asked Questions!](/AcePictureBot/faq)

+The Ace Bot Project is maintain by [@Ace3DF](https://twitter.com/ace3df).

 ---

 ## The Bots

 - [@AcePictureBot](https://twitter.com/AcePictureBot)
   - This bot will replys to commands.
-  - Posts a SFW image every 15 minutes.
+  - Posts a SFW image every 30 minutes.
 - [@AceStatusBot](https://twitter.com/AceStatusBot)
   - Tweets about updates and problems with each bot.
 - [@AceYuriBot](https://twitter.com/AceYuriBot)